 - A. Forty-eight inches above the general ground level of the graded lot upward in a front yard; or

-- B. Forty-eight inches above the general ground level of the graded lot upward in side or rear yard(s), which limitation may be increased to no more than 96 inches upon filing with the Codes Official of the written acquiescence of each owner of property adjoining the subject side or rear yard(s).
+- B. Forty-eight inches above the general ground level of the graded lot upward in side or rear yard(s), which limitation may be increased for fences to no more than 96 inches upon filing with the ZEO of the written acquiescence of each owner of property adjoining the subject side or rear yard(s).

-- C. On a corner lot in any residential district, nothing shall be erected, placed, planted or allowed to grow in such a manner as to materially impede vision between a height of three feet and eight feet above the center-line grades of the intersecting streets in the area bounded by the street lines of such corner lots and a line adjoining points along said street lines 25 feet from their point of intersection.
-(See § 300-28, Supplementary yard requirements.)
+- C. On a corner Lot in any Residential district, nothing may be Erected, placed, planted or allowed to grow in such a manner as to materially impede vision between a Height of three feet and eight feet above the center-line grades of the intersecting streets in the area bounded by the Street Lines of such corner Lots and a line adjoining points along said Street Lines 25 feet from their point of intersection.
+(See § 300-28, Supplementary Yard requirements.)

 - YARD, FRONT

 - A yard extending between side lot lines across the front of a lot.
 In the case of corner lots with two or more frontages, the Codes Official shall determine the front yard requirements such that at least one front yard shall be provided having the full depth required in the zoning district while the other front yard shall have at least half the full depth required.
 Depth of required front yards shall be measured at right angles to a straight line joining the foremost points of the side lot lines, which, in the case of rounded property corners at street intersections, shall be presumed to be the point at which the side and front lines would have met without such rounding.
 Front and rear yard lines shall be parallel.

 - A yard extending from the rear line of the required front yard to the rear lot line.
 Width of required side yards shall be measured at right angles to a straight line joining the ends of front and rear lot lines on the same side of the lot.
 The inner side yard line of a required side yard shall be parallel to the straight line so established.